yuwils/uq_degree_planner/README.md

 AWS has been used to deploy the application: an EC2 instance has been used to host a docker container containing the website, and RDS has been used for hosting the database.

-Additionally, this project features an end-to-end CI/CD pipeline, including front end linting and tests for both the front and back end, that was developed using Github Actions, ECR and AWS CodeDeploy.
+Additionally, this project features an end-to-end CI/CD pipeline, including front-end linting and tests for both the front and back-end, that was developed using Github Actions, ECR and AWS CodeDeploy.

 You can access the deployed website at [uqdegreeplanner.work](https://www.uqdegreeplanner.work/).